Semi-ATE/DT/README.md

 ## The DT object

-The DT (Date and Time) is used to navigate the calendar
+The DT (Date and Time) object is used to navigate the calendar, determine kalendar-Week/Quarter/DateCode/...

 ```python
 Python 3.8.6 | packaged by conda-forge | (default, Jan 25 2021, 23:21:18)